ttu/dotnet-fake-json-server/README.md

 `GET /`

-Returns static files from wwwroot.
+Returns static files from wwwroot or defined location.
 Default file is `index.html`.

 ### Swagger